wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

     jokeButtonSpan.textContent
   );
 }
 ```

-If we try it again, we get another error, this time about `buttonText` not being defined so let's import that.
+When the page refreshes, if you try it again, you will see another error ,this time about `buttonText` not being defined.
+Import `buttonText` 👇

 ![](@attachment/Clipboard_2020-05-29-19-56-56.png) 12:53